 Should a RED flag trigger automatic interventions?

 Not in the first two quarters.
 The agent surfaces the pattern.
 The human decides the intervention.
-Automation belongs at the layer after you have proven the alert reliably predicts the outcome you are trying to prevent.
-One team we know wired automated retention offers to fire on any RED category and burned through their quarterly budget in six weeks — mostly on false positives from seasonal dips they had not accounted for.
+Automation belongs at the layer after you've proven the alert reliably predicts the outcome you're trying to prevent.
+One team wired automated retention offers to fire on any RED category and burned through their quarterly budget in six weeks — mostly on false positives from seasonal dips they hadn't accounted for.
 Premature automation is how you fund the wrong incentive at full speed.

 Signals are probabilistic.
 A RED flag means the pattern matches historical GMV decline precursors — not that a decline is certain.
-Macro shifts, regulatory changes, and demand shocks can override the supply-side picture.
+Macro shifts, regulatory changes, and demand shocks can override the supply-side picture entirely.
 The brief is a focusing artifact for category managers who already know the on-the-ground dynamics.
-It is not a replacement for that judgment, and it does not pretend to be.
+It surfaces patterns they might have missed across teams; it doesn't replace judgment.
+And it doesn't tell you why the signals are degrading — that diagnosis still requires a human who knows the category.
+The agent flags the fire; the manager decides whether to evacuate or call the plumber.